ankydv/Dice-Simulator/README.md

 ## For installing dependencies

-For installing dependencies of this project "Dice-Simulator
+For installing dependencies of this project "Dice-Simulator"

 ```bash
   pip install PyQt5